 Granola butter: I use my granola butter recipe to keep these brownies nut free, but you can use any nut/seed butter you want.

 Chocolate chips: to enhance these no bake brownies, they are topped off with a layer of melted chocolate.
 You can keep them vegan and refined sugar free depending on the chocolate you use.
 I love Enjoy Life for an allergy friendly option or HU Chocolate to keep them completely refined sugar free.
+Opt for dark chocolate for the anti-oxidant boost.

 You just blend everything together!
 Yes, it really is that easy.
 First, the dates are soaked until soft and then combined with the remaining ingredients.
 Everything is blended together in a food processor until you get a smooth batter.